SuzSch/mr-roboger/README.md

 Describe: mrRobo()

-Test: "It should return 'Beep!' if enteredNumber contains a 1"
+Test: "It should return 'Beep!' if number contains a 1"
 Code:
 const enteredNumber = "1734";
 mrRobo(enteredNumbert);